rbutenuth/fpl/doc/dictionaries.md

 ### dict-def

-Define a value in the scope of an object or dictionary, key must be a string, returns the value associated with the key, original mapping must be nil.
+Define a value in the scope of an object or dictionary, key must not be nil, returns the value associated with the key, original mapping must be nil.

 ```